Billie Eilish: Career

-2015–2017: Don't Smile at Me
+2015–2017: Beginnings and early recognition

 In 2015, 13-year-old Eilish began working on songs with her brother Finneas, who had been writing and producing for several years and had his own band.
 The first songs they recorded together were called "She's Broken" and "Fingers Crossed", the former written by Finneas and the latter by Eilish.
 "We recorded them and put them out on SoundCloud, just for fun", she recalled.

 On November 18, 2015, Eilish released the song "Ocean Eyes".
 The track was written, mixed, and produced by Finneas, who had originally created it for his band the Slightlys before deciding it would be a better fit for Eilish's vocals.
 He gave it to Eilish when Fred Diaz, her dance teacher at the Revolution Dance Center, asked them to write a song for choreography.
 The siblings uploaded the song to SoundCloud, where Diaz could access and download it.
 The song received several hundred thousand listens in two weeks, and Finneas's manager, Danny Rukasin, reached out to him to discuss Eilish's potential.
 Rukasin felt she could achieve significant success with Finneas's help.

 In January 2016, Finneas and his manager arranged a deal in which Apple Music signed Eilish to A&R company Platoon, specializing in packaging emerging artists before they get a major-label contract.
-Eilish then got a publicist, who connected her to the luxury fashion brand Chanel, and a stylist, both of whom helped shape her image.
+Eilish then hired a publicist, who connected her to the luxury fashion brand Chanel, and a stylist, both of whom helped shape her image.
 On March 24, 2016, a music video for "Ocean Eyes" directed by Megan Thompson premiered on Eilish's official YouTube channel.
 "Ocean Eyes" and Eilish received praise and promotion from various media outlets and marketers, including radio stations and music supervisors such as Beats 1, KCRW, BBC Radio 1, Zane Lowe, Jason Kramer, Annie Mac, and Chris Douridas.
 On June 23, 2016, Eilish and Finneas released "Six Feet Under" on SoundCloud as her second single.
 A homemade music video for the song was released on June 30, 2016.
 It was directed by Eilish and edited by her mother, Maggie Baird.